deekayen/git-svn-migrate/README.txt

    Run:
    ./fetch-svn-author.sh  --url-file=[filename] > [output file for raw authors]

-   And then edit the raw list of Subverions usernames to provide full names and emails suitable for Git committers.
+   Then edit the raw list of Subversion usernames to provide full names and emails suitable for Git committers.

-3. Convert the Subverion repositories into bare Git repositories with:
+3. Convert the Subversion repositories into bare Git repositories with:
    ./git-svn-migrate.sh --url-file=[filename] --authors-file=[filename] [destination folder]